This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - General Finishes Gel Stain – White

-What Do You Need to Apply Gel Stain
+What Do You Need to Apply Gel Stain?

-After application, the excess stain can be wiped away with a lint-free cloth, leaving the desired color and finish on the natural grain pattern.
-It should go without saying—make sure you follow the manufacturer's instructions for drying and curing times.
+After application, excess stain can be wiped away with a lint-free cloth, leaving the desired color and finish on the natural grain pattern.
+It should go without saying—make sure you follow the manufacturer's application instructions for drying and curing times.

 Gel stain is appreciated for its versatility, ease of use, and ability to enhance the natural beauty of wood while providing a protective finish.
 Whether you're a woodworking enthusiast or looking to update furniture, gel stain can be a practical and aesthetically pleasing choice for achieving a professional-looking wood finish.